AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 The solution is divided into the sections below which will be described in detail during this tutorial.

-3.1 Camera image to Amazon Simple Storage Service (S3) bucket\
+- Camera image to Amazon Simple Storage Service (S3) bucket\
-3.2 AWS IoT Core (MQTT Broker) and MQTT client\
+- AWS IoT Core (MQTT Broker) and MQTT client\
-3.3 AWS PPE detection (Interference)\
+- AWS PPE detection (Interference)\
-3.4 AXIS Object Analytics and event setup\
+- AXIS Object Analytics (Camera application) and event setup\
-3.5 Strobe siren event and MQTT subscribe
+- Strobe siren event and MQTT subscribe

 \
 ![architecture](assets/architecture.png)\
 *Detailed overview where all cloud services are shown.*
-Saknas inte AOA under camera application?
-Var hör 3.4 hemma då?

 ### Camera image to Amazon S3 bucket